 But why does this matter?

-As the current Royal Commission continues to highlight, there is a fundamental lack of alignment between the banks and their customers.
+Australia's 2019 Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry demonstrated a lack of alignment between the banks and their customers.

 This is a serious problem.
 Over the past few years, the Big 4 have charged existing customers 32bp more on average than new customers.
 Let that sink in.
 The more loyalty you show to your mortgage provider, the more they charge you.
 Substantial fees and charges are common both upfront and when you try to switch mortgage providers, making it unattractive to go after a better rate.
 This also means that the real rate you pay over the life of the loan is materially higher than the headline rate you sign up to.